Northern Virginia schools want to send kids into classrooms again. Will teachers come back, too?

 The third suggested taking “an unpaid leave of absence for the balance of the school year.”
 Another proposed a temporary leave “for childcare reasons” before ultimately returning to in-person instruction.
 And the last bullet point read simply: “Resign or retire.”

-Kimberly Adams, president of the 4,000-member Fairfax Education Association, said she has never seen such strong-arm tactics in her 21 years in education — not just in Fairfax, but around the country.
+Kimberly Adams, president of the 4,000-member Fairfax Education Association, said she has never seen such strong-arm tactics in her 21 years in education — not just in Fairfax but also around the country.
 She has never seen administrators so willing to “sacrifice staff and take that loss,” and she has never seen teachers so upset.

 “Our organization has had calls from members who are in tears, members who are frustrated to the brink of a breakdown,” Adams said.
 “We’ve even had to call for help for a member who we feared was in crisis.
 For us, something like this has never been seen.”